 From Kumoba pond, we stopped by Sawamura, which served delicious pastries and bread, before wandering around the old town.

-We wanted to visit Karuizawa for the stone church and Harunire Terrace but when we got to Karuizawa station, we realized that the shuttle bus schedule (for Harunire terrace) wouldn’t give us enough time to visit the places adequately and we could risk missing the collection of our luggage before the counter closed at 7 pm.
+We wanted to visit Karuizawa for the stone church and Harunire Terrace but when we got to Karuizawa station, we realized that the shuttle bus schedule (for Harunire terrace) wouldn’t give us adequate time to visit the places and we could risk missing the collection of our luggage before the luggage counter at the station closed at 7 pm.

 In the end, we took the train back to Kyu-Karuizawa and hit the factory outlet stores for the rest of the night.

-Please plan your time wisely, unlike us. 🙁
+Please plan your time wisely and don’t be like us. 🙁

 We got on the Shinkansen (covered by the JR pass) to Nagano and spent the night there.